 Apart from the statutory obligations mentioned above, Directors may also put themselves at risk if they breach their fiduciary duties and or their duty of care.
 Failure to comply with either duty can subject the Director to personal liability.
 Any transaction that has the effect of preferring, defeating, delaying or hindering creditors of their just remedies may be considered fraudulent, and will give rise to a cause of action to have such transaction voided and/or set aside.
 In particular, outside of a formal insolvency proceeding, other creditors will have claims if the transaction are either a “fraudulent preference” (preferring one creditor over another, with the intent to “defeat, delay or hinder” that creditor) or a “fraudulent conveyance” (a conveyance of property, broadly defined, that is made to “defeat, delay or hinder” any creditor of its remedies).

 Our lawyers at Hoogbruin and Company are well versed in corporate law and experienced with matters of personal liability.
 We have been serving the lower mainland since 1987 and are committed to providing our clients with the best possible legal representation and advice.
-Get in touch with us today for a free consultation and to determine your best next steps.
+Get in touch with us today for a Consultation and to determine your best next steps.